 The muggier period of the year lasts for 9.2 months, from March 22 to December 28, during which time the comfort level is muggy, oppressive, or miserable at least 74% of the time.
-The muggiest day of the year is September 22, with muggy conditions 100% of the time.
+The month with the most muggy days in Managua is August, with 30.8 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.